Gluttony- The Unspoken Vice in Modern Society

 Solomon’s writings contrast hedonism with spiritual living.
 He urges us to find balance.
 To enjoy the gifts of life, yes, but not to let them consume us.
 It’s a delicate dance, isn’t it?
 Between enjoying and overindulging.
 Between gratitude and greed.

-Jesus’s Teachings on Indulgence and Its Effect
+Jesus’ Teachings on Indulgence and Its Effect

 And what about Jesus?
 His teachings are central to understanding biblical perspectives on indulgence.
 In the New Testament, Jesus warns against overconsumption.
 In Luke 21:34, He says,